lindavr/Docs/ContributorGuide/tools-and-setup.md

 To contribute to the docs.microsoft.com technical content, you'll need a [GitHub](http://www.github.com) account.

-**Note:** If you are a Microsoft contributor, you need to set up your GitHub account so you're clearly identified as a Microsoft employee.
+**Note:** If you are a Microsoft employee, you need to set up your GitHub account so you're clearly identified as a Microsoft employee.
 Set up your profile as follows:

 - **Profile picture**: a picture of you (required)
 - **Name**: your first and last name (required)